-Dental Option A (Enhanced Coverage) Dental Option B (Comprehensive Coverage) You и Рау Annual Deductibles can be found in Your Guide to Benefits that you receive as a new hire and each year during Annual Enrollment.
-Optio on Pays Annual maximum benefit amounts can be found in Your Guide to Benefits that you receive as a new hire and each year during Annual Enrollment.
-An additional \$250 incentive for payment of basic and major services the following year can be earned by you and each covered Dependent who receives at least one cleaning per calendar year.
-The maximum individual incentive in any calendar year is \$500.
-Charges do n annual Deductible) ot count toward maximum ifically noted.
-(Enhanced Coverage) You Annual Deductibe Your Guide to Benefits the and each year during Option Annual maximum benefits the and each year during An additional \$250 in basic and major service be earned by you and earned by y
+Dental Option A (Enhanced Coverage) Dental Option B (Comprehensive Coverage) You Pay Annual Deductibles can be found in Your Guide to Benefits that you receive as a new hire and each year during Annual Enrollment.
+Option Pays Annual maximum benefit amounts can be found in Your Guide to Benefits that you receive as a new hire and each year during Annual Enrollment.
+Option Pays Charges do n annual Deductible) ot count toward maximum ifically noted.
+Annual Deductibe Your Guide to Benefits the and each year during Option Annual maximum benefits the and each year during Annual maximum benefits the and each year during Annual major service be earned by you and each year eceives at least one of the maximum individual incersory.
+Option 100% (no Charges do no annual maximum individual incersory)